crashure/learn-2910/data/labs/session12.md

 ## Functional Testing

-Four of the teams have at least one functional test in their repo.
+Most of the teams have at least one functional test in their repo.
-A fifth team gave the notion lip service, but there is a "functional test" in their repo.
-The last three teams have nothing for this.
+One team gave the notion lip service, but there is a "functional test" in their repo.
+Some of the teams didn't complete this :(

 From looking at your code, I am convinced that you **NEED** functional testing, if you are have reasonable odds of completing the app!